taylanselvi/gambling-script/README.md

 # gambling-script
-Applying the .NET library using C# to create a gambling game with blackjack, roulette and coinflip.
+Applying the .NET library using C# to create a gambling game with roulette.

 This game uses SplashKit as a dependency.